section-engineering-education/engineering-education/articles/buffon-needle/index.md

 <iframe height="400px" width="100%" src="https://repl.it/repls/MediumblueCornyManagement?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### Conclusion
-In this article, we estimated the value of $\pi$ using a problem so elegantly posed.
+In this article, we estimated the value of $\pi$ using an elegant problem.
 What is truly exciting is the fact that $\pi$ is connected to a probability question.
 Do connect with me on [LinkedIn](https://www.linkedin.com/in/lalithnarayan-c-27a89a1b/) and let me know what you think is the relation between $\pi$ and the given problem.
 Think about the practicality of the value of $\pi$.
 Mathematics reveals secrets in simple and elegant problems such as this one.
 I hope you enjoyed reading this one as much as I enjoyed writing it.

 <!-- MathJax script -->
 <script type="text/javascript" async